 Downside #1: Environmental Costs

 Now that we have considered all the reasons why you should immediately stuff your face with a chicken schnitzel or cheeseburger, it’s important to look at the negative side of increased protein consumption.
 Conversations about protein intake often occur in a gym between obsessed narcissists intensely focussed on increasing the size of their biceps or gluteus maximus.
 There’s a strong chance these people aren’t environmental activists, and it’s unlikely you’d see them waving signs manically at protests and passionately arguing for the protection of the planet.
-Inaccurate stereotypes and hideous generalisations aside (I am a narcissistic gym-goer so I am allowed to joke), it is probably accurate to say that many people, gym go-ers or lazy fucks, might not consider the deleterious impact that increased protein consumption may have on the environment, and as such it’s worth highlighting it as an important deliberation.
+Inaccurate stereotypes and hideous generalisations aside (I am a narcissistic gym-goer so I am allowed to joke), it is probably accurate to say that many people may not consider the deleterious impact that increased protein consumption may have on the environment, and as such it’s worth highlighting it as an important deliberation.

 Downside #2: Potential Health Side Affects